 Following in the footsteps of spy fiction greats such as Graham Green, John Le Carré, and Alan Furst, Paul Vidich presents a tale—based on the unbelievable true story told in Netflix’s Wormwood—that doesn’t shy away from the true darkness in the shadows of espionage.
 Men who work in covert operations inevitably bring some of that darkness into themselves, suffering the moral hazards of a line of work that sanctions lying, deceit, and murder.

 Vidich’s arresting writing style confidently pulls us into Washington’s darker world and lets us witness the actions of one era being held to account by the inquisitors of another.
-Aware as today’s reader must be of the almost unbelievable scandals and bad players of today’s administration, it’s impossible not to wonder what might emerge from similar questions being posed in the next few years.
+Aware as today’s reader must be of the almost unbelievable scandals and bad players of the recent US administration, it’s impossible not to wonder what might emerge from similar questions being posed in the next few years.

 A skilled writer in very assured control of his material, Vidich joins the ranks of the best cold war novelists with this exciting thriller.